gatsbyjs/gatsby/examples/using-remark/src/pages/2017-04-04---code-and-syntax-highlighting/index.md

 Inline `code` has `back-ticks around` it.

+## Code blocks

 In Markdown, blocks of code are either fenced by lines with three back-ticks
 <code>&#96;&#96;&#96;</code>, or are indented with four spaces.
-We recommend only using the
+Fenced code
-fenced code blocks -- they're easier and only they support syntax highlighting.
+blocks are easier to write and maintain, and only they support syntax highlighting by indicating a language.

+To see the complete list of supported languages, and how to write language names, see the [PrismJS homepage][3].

     ```javascript
     var s = "JavaScript syntax highlighting";